DavidSilveraGabriel/blog_site/README.md

 * Site URL
 * Homepage Title
 * Homepage Description
-* To get the Contact form working. you need too add a form at [W3Layouts forms](https://my.w3layouts.com/Forms/).
-Follow the steps [How to enable W3Layouts Contact form](https://w3layouts.com/articles/introducing-contact-forms-for-static-websites/) instructions to create a form then your contact form is all set.

 ### Add Google Analytics
 Change `trackingId` in `gatsby-config.js` at `gatsby-plugin-google-analytics` plugin

 ---

-I hope you will build a great website with Delog.
+I hope you will build a great website with this starter.
 If you like it please spread the word, Feel free to contribute and raise a pull request :)

 For issues,feedback on enhancement or sharing your new awesome website built with delog.
 [Create New Issue](https://github.com/W3Layouts/gatsby-starter-delog/issues/new) Here